maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)
 ```

-In the previous article, we covered ways to interpret models such as the Linear Regression, the Logistic Regression and Decision Trees.

 # Model explainability

-If we don't have to use interpretable models and need higher performance, we tend to use black box models such as XGBoost for example.
-It might however be needed, for various reasons, to provide an explanation of the outcome and the internal mechanics of the model.
+If we are not constrained to interpretable models and need higher performance, we tend to use black box models such as XGBoost for example.
+For various reasons we might want to provide an explanation of the outcome and the internal mechanics of the model.
 In such case, using model explainability techniques is the right choice.

-explainability is useful for :
+Explainability is useful for :
 - establishing trust in an outcome
+- overcoming legal restrictions
 - debugging
-- legal restrictions
 - ...

 The main questions model explainability answers are :
 - what are the most important features ?
-- how do you decompose a single prediction and the contribution of each feature ?
+- how can you explain a single prediction ?
-- how do you decompose the model outcome and the contribution of each feature ?
+- how can you explain the whole model ?

 We will explore several techniques of model explainability :
-- individual conditional expectation
-- permutation importance
-- partial dependence plots
-- shapley values
+- Feature Importance
+- Individual Conditional Expectation (ICE)
+- Partial Dependence Plots (PDP)
+- Shapley Values (SHAP Values)
+- Appriximation (Surrogate) Models
+- Local Interpretable Model-agnostic Explanations (LIME)

 ## 1. Feature Importance